What is the Best Health Insurance in Alberta for 2024?

 Watch out!

 But before you get a private health insurance Alberta plan, it is mandatory to be covered by AHCIP.
-Yes, private insurance is not a replacement for the provincial healthcare, rather it's a supplement to fill the gaps in the public healthcare.
-So, if you haven't yet registered for ACHIP or do not have an Alberta health insurance card (AHCIP) yet, read on to find out how.
+Yes, private insurance is not a replacement for provincial healthcare, rather it's a supplement to fill the gaps in public healthcare.
+So, if you haven't yet registered for ACHIP or do not have an Alberta personal health card yet, we recommend you register soon.

 How do I contact AHCIP?